Inside: Follow these step by step instructions on how to tile a tub surround that could save you a lot of money on bathroom renovation!

 Then I grouted like normal and immediately lifted the tape out slowly.

-I dipped my finger in a little bit of water and ran it along the grout line to create a seal and to smooth it out (much like you do when caulking.)
+I dipped my finger in a little bit of water and ran it along the grout line to create a seal and to smooth it out (much like you do when caulking).

 The instructions on your grout will tell you how long to wait before going over the surface with a damp sponge.
+It will be before the grout is full dry and cured.

 Once you are ready, get a clean bucket of water and a large sponge and wipe the tiles to remove the grout on the surface of the tiles.
 Once your sponge is dirty, rinse it in your bucket and keep going.